HefkayDev18/HefkayDev18/README.md

 ⚡ Fun Fact -
-When I’m not coding, you’ll probably find me geeking out over the latest tech trends, watching contents online or playing football games!
+When I’m not coding, you’ll probably find me geeking out over the latest tech trends, watching contents online, and playing or watching football games!

 Thanks for stopping by! 🙌